Bryan Dechart

-Bryan Patrick Dechart (born March 17, 1987) is an American actor and Twitch streamer.
+Acting career

 He is best known for his role as Connor in the video game Detroit: Become Human.
 He also played Eli Chandler on the television series Jane by Design and made appearances on Switched at Birth and True Blood.

 Personal life

 Dechart was born in Salt Lake City, Utah and raised outside Novi, Michigan.
 He went to Novi High School and graduated from the New York University Tisch School of the Arts with a BFA in acting.
 He married actress Amelia Rose Blaire on June 30, 2018.
 They have one child, born in May 2024.